rubiera/RepData_PeerAssessment1/README.md

 NOTE: The GitHub repository also contains the dataset for the assignment so you do not have to download the data separately.

 ### Loading and preprocessing the data

 Show any code that is needed to

 1. Load the data (i.e. `read.csv()`)

+I load the data into a variable named proj_data, and check the percent of NAs in the steps variable.

+proj_data <- read_csv("./data/activity.csv")

 2. Process/transform the data (if necessary) into a format suitable for your analysis

 ### What is mean total number of steps taken per day?